 All work within class is pitched at an appropriate level so that all children are able to access according to their specific needs.
-Typically this might mean that in a lesson there would be three different levels of work set for the class, however on occasions this can be individually differentiated.

 e) How are decisions made about the type and amount of support my child will receive?

 We offer an open door policy where you are welcome any time to make an appointment to meet with either the class teacher or SENCO and discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home.